banrovegrie/old-site/README.md

-### This wiki is my attempt at dumping π% of my fancies, notes and findings in one readily searchable place.
+### This wiki was supposed to be my attempt at dumping π% of my stuff in one readily searchable place.
+It failed horribly :)

 # Alapan Chaudhuri